LiamPack/LiamPack.github.io/markdown/misc.md

 with the state of matrix utilities in OCaml.
-Despite being very white, in order to sway the tides of a political power struggle, I ended up co-running the Japanese culture group Kizuna at Swarthmore for a couple of years, which was very fun.
+Despite being very white, in order to sway the tides of a political power struggle, I ended up co-running the Japanese culture group Kizuna at Swarthmore for a couple of years which was very fun.